-In light of statewide budgetary changes and re-prioritization of workload over the past 3.5 years, the deployment of certain electronic media directed by Florida State Law, and the deployment of best business practices, the Clerk & Comptroller's Office seeks to improve operational efficiencies to be implemented in phases in 2014.
-Due to these circumstances, the Strategic Planning Program and ASE have been reprogrammed to be initiated in 2014.
-The new technology media - ASE, ePortal, and CLERICUS are slated to be fully operational in 2014, and will serve to enhance the delivery of services to customers.
+In light of statewide budgetary changes and re-prioritization of workload over the past five years, the deployment of certain electronic media directed by Florida State Law, and the deployment of best business practices, the Clerk & Comptroller's Office seeks to improve operational efficiencies to be implemented in phases in 2014.
+Due to these circumstances, the Strategic Planning Program and ASE have been reprogrammed to be initiated in the 2014-2015 fiscal year.
+The new technology media - ASE, ePortal, and CLERICUS are slated to be fully operational in 2015, and will serve to enhance the delivery of services to customers.
 It will also further assist in compliance with state and federal reporting requirements, as well as provide data to support a strategic plan.